 Applicants will sit for the The Otis-Lennon School Ability Test, which measures students’ verbal and quantitative abilities.
 The test is one piece of your son’s file, and there is not a cutoff score.

 No, he does not need to take an additional test.
 Please include the results of the either the ISEE or SSAT with your son’s application.

 Yes.
-Students from Westchester, Long Island and New Jersey are welcome to apply.
+Students from Westchester, Long Island, Connecticut and New Jersey are welcome to apply.

 Yes.
 Bus service is provided for 4th and 5th graders who live in the Bronx and Manhattan.
 We also provide NYC residents with student MetroCards.
 The majority of our students travel from all over New York City via public transportation.

 No. Photo I.D. is not required.
 The only forms required are the completed application forms.